 Recent books that are sure to add to your intelligence.

 Summer is a season for relaxation and folly but can also be a time to sharpen your brain against some stimulating literature.
 These books may not be everyone's idea of beach reading but they are sure to spark up your intelligence.
-While the list of the smartest books ever would likely be a Sisyphean and ultimately fruitless undertaking, here are some choices from books released within the past year.
+While the list of the smartest books ever would likely be a Sisyphean and ultimately fruitless undertaking, here are some recently released choices.

 Albert Einstein's famous thought experiments led to groundbreaking ideas.